-It's not uncommon for non-citizens whose family members have filed immigrant visa petitions on their behalf (Form I-130) to want to visit the United States while they wait.
+It's not uncommon for non-citizens whose family members have filed family-based immigrant visa petitions on their behalf (Form I-130) to want to visit the United States while they wait for the process to finish up.
 After all, with annual limits on many categories of immigrant visa, long wait are common.
-Be aware, however, that because you have an I-130 pending, the U.S. government might have a hard time believing that you will return home, and turn you away.
+Be aware, however, that because you have an I-130 pending, the U.S. government might have a hard time believing that you will return home after a U.S. visit, and turn you away.
 This article will explain the details.

-There's a reason why, in applying for any temporary visa to the U.S., it is essential that you bring documentation to the U.S. consulate to show that you:
+There's a reason why, in applying for any temporary or "nonimmigrant" visa to the U.S., it is essential that you bring documentation to the U.S. consulate to show that you:

 (For more information about the types of documents you can use to apply for a B visa or demonstrate VWP eligibility, see Visiting the U.S. for Business, Pleasure, or Medical Treatment.)

 Basically, the U.S. wants to know that you're not using the temporary visa as a foot in the border-door while having the secret plan to stay permanently.
 Such a hidden intention would be considered visa fraud, and could permanently destroy your hopes of visiting or living in the United States.

 That's why having an eventual right to a green card, but possibly in a category subject to annual limits and sometimes long waits (such as spouses of U.S. lawful permanent residents, or brothers and sisters of U.S. citizens), can complicate your U.S. travel plans.
 The Form I-130, Petition for Alien Relative filed on your behalf reveals that you intend to live permanently in the U.S. at some point in the future.